jballantyne16180/CG-SkillsTest/README.md

 # CG-SkillsTest

+Front-end Development process:

+1. Write ajax to pull all the data from the JSON file

+2. Test to make sure it's all pulling correctly

+3. Build the page structure (div, span, etc)

+4. Write the page styles

+5. Check and make adjustments for mobile.

+6. Test in multiple browsers to make sure it looks the same in all of them.

+I chose to stick with plain javascript just to keep it streamlined, but if I was already using jQuery for other parts of the site, then I would have used that.
+In this case, it was unnecessary and would slow things down.
+The hardest part of doing the front end was trying to match the colours.
+Otherwise, I didn't really get stuck on anything.

 Backend Development process:

 1.Plan database structure for the data given and ensure it could easily support additional profiles with their own albums. (additional albums for a single profile could be supported with some minor tweaking)